-You can also get involved with spreading awareness about violence in your community by joining a local Violence Prevention Coalition or attending one of our events.
+SERV will cater presentations to audiences ranging from adolescents to adults.
+You can also get involved with spreading awareness about violence prevention in your community by joining a local Violence Prevention Coalition or attending one of our events.

-SERV's Media Literacy component is a prevention effort, supported by the Centers for Disease Control and Prevention and the Sexual Assault Abuse and Rape Care Program, that aims to help schools and other organizations in Camden, Cumberland, and Gloucester Counties promote equity and prevent violence.
+SERV's Media Literacy component is a prevention effort, supported by the Centers for Disease Control and Prevention and the Sexual Assault Abuse and Rape Care Program, which aims to help schools and other organizations in Camden, Cumberland, and Gloucester Counties promote equity and prevent violence.
 Through the development of media literacy skills, participants learn the connection between media messages, gender inequity, and the occurrence of violence.
 Participants are also provided with opportunities to help spread the program’s lessons to peers, family, and community members.

 - The diverse methods utilized by the media to get the “target” to believe their message and/or take action accordingly.

 - How to deconstruct media messages to uncover hidden subtexts.

 - How to reconstruct media messages that reflect the positive aspects of self-esteem and healthy relationships.

 The curriculum is flexible and can be customized for the appropriate developmental level.
 The lessons can be easily adapted if educators wish to explore specific concepts in greater depth or tie them into the school’s health, humanities, business, or social studies courses.
 SERV encourages educators to continually explore music, television, print, and the many other outlets in our media culture in order to keep examples current and relevant for students.